 If you have a business idea, or are an existing business seeking to expand, please contact the Council’s Economic Development team by emailing firstname.lastname@example.org to start the conversation.

-Supporting recovery in our communities and economy means being proud and proactive in promoting our local offerings, making connections and working together to rebuild.
+Supporting our communities and economy means being proud and proactive in promoting our local offerings, making connections and working together.
 The Council is actively supporting the local community and business community through the establishment of a new place brand to promote the region through four key areas of focus: Live, Invest, Product and Visit.

 Since launching in 2016, work has progressively continued with developing a program that can support the community as a whole for enhancing the region’s profile.
 Council is pleased to announce the launch of a new website where community, businesses, investors/developers, and visitors to our beautiful area can come together to celebrate and rejoice in what makes the Huon Valley such a unique, vibrant and versatile place to live, work, invest and visit.